 Recently Adopted Accounting Pronouncements

-In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280) - Improvements to Reportable Segment Disclosures, to provide enhanced segment disclosures.
-The standard requires disclosures about significant segment expense categories and amounts for each reportable segment, for all periods presented.
+In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280) - Improvements to Reportable Segment Disclosures, to provide enhanced segment disclosures.
+The standard will require disclosures about significant segment expense categories and amounts for each reportable segment, for all periods presented.
 Additionally, the standard requires public entities to disclose the title and position of the Chief Operating Decision Maker (“CODM”) in the consolidated financial statements.
 These enhanced disclosures are required for all entities on an interim and annual basis, effective for fiscal years beginning after December 15, 2023, and interim periods within annual periods beginning after December 15, 2024.
 The adoption of this standard did not have a material impact on the Company’s consolidated financial statements.

 Historical Timeline